+In the past, the City of Detroit, Michigan (the "plan sponsor") has experienced significant financial difficulty and liquidity concerns.
 As of June 2013, the City had defaulted on approximately \$71 million of pension contributions due to the System.
-The City's June 30, 2013 financial statements disclosed that a "substantial doubt about the City's ability to continue as a going concern" existed.
 During fiscal year 2014, the City did not pay any employer contributions into the System, despite the fact that there were actuarially required contributions.